 Q. Why offer the NTK AFRM and the AFR500?

 A. The NTK AFRM is a new architecture using a new sensor.
 Many of our customers want to use the well proven NTK and Bosch sensors with the known reliability and excellent track record that the prior system offered.
 To meet this need, we released the AFR500.
-Anyone familiar with the old offering will immediately recognize the function and capabilities of the AFR500.
+Designed by the same group as the Powerdex AFX, the AFR500 has identical dimensions, specifications, features, & function.

 Q. Should I get an NTK AFRM or an AFR500?